GaloisInc/cryptol/README.md

 Cryptol is regularly built and tested with the three most recent versions of GHC, which at the time of this writing are 8.10.7, 9.2.8, and 9.4.5.
-The easiest way to install an approporiate version of GHC is with [ghcup](https://www.haskell.org/ghcup/).
+The easiest way to install an appropriate version of GHC is with [ghcup](https://www.haskell.org/ghcup/).

 Some supporting non-Haskell libraries are required to build